microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 > Both of the afore mentioned cards would produce the same rendered result that would look like  this:
 >
 > ![img](assets/InputLabels/LabelDefault.PNG)
 >
+> It is important to note that wrapping should always be performed for this type of labels as not doing so would provide a bad user experience.
+If users can't read the whole label for an input they may not be able to provide a correct answer.
+>

 ### Host Formatting